 Enjoy the spring flowers in London in May

-Wisteria or not, May is a magical time of year for a walk in a park.
+Wisteria or not, May is a magical time of year for a walk in a London park.
 As well as formal bedding displays like the tulips outside Buckingham Palace, you’ll find wilder swathes of bluebells, kaleidoscopic groves of rhododendrons and azaleas, lilacs and even some roses.

 Kew Gardens With the spring in full swing, the Royal Botanic Gardens, beside the Thames at Kew, is a lovely place for an outing.
 See carpets of bluebells, a dell of rhododendrons and all the year- round wonders in the Victorian glasshouses.

 May is often perfect weather for walking.
 This is the way to really get to know London’s streets and to spot little gems that you miss altogether when you whizz from stop to stop by tube.
-Since the pandemic London has enthusiastically embraced the concept of pavement cafes.
+Since the pandemic, London has enthusiastically embraced the concept of pavement cafes.
 So you can while away an hour or two with a coffee in a characterful corner of central London and watch street life unfold.

 Take a river boat or open top bus tour

-In Little Venice you can hop on a tour boat for a trip along the canal to Camden Lock.
+Whilst in Little Venice you can hop on a tour boat for a trip along the canal to Camden Lock.
 Or be your own skipper and rent an electric Go Boat (with heated seats and blankets) for a tour of the waterway.

-Find a pub by the river
+Enjoy a pub with river views

-Once the sun comes out sitting beside the water at a pub to enjoy a pint or a Pimms, is one of the quintessential London experiences.
+Once the sun comes out, sitting beside the water at a pub to enjoy a pint or a Pimms, is one of the quintessential London experiences.
 Great places to try include riverside pubs like The Dove or the Blue Anchor at Hammersmith or the Mayflower at Rotherhithe.

-Join the audience for an outdoor performance
+Watch an outdoor theatre performance

 Shakespeare’s Globe Theatre is another famously open-air venue, and a unique opportunity to see plays as they were originally experienced by their 16th and 17th-century fans.

-Or an outdoor antiques market
+Visit an outdoor antiques market

 If your heart beats faster on an early morning antiquing foray then Sunbury antiques market at Kempton Park racecourse is waiting.
 One of the largest antiques fairs in the UK, with more than 700 traders and stock from all over Europe, it’s a complete treasure trove.
 It’s open to the public from 8 am on two Tuesdays a month.
 There’s free parking or catch a train from Waterloo station – it takes 45 mins.
 Get there early and know that cash is preferred.
 If you love antiques you’re going to enjoy this!